Esteban2893/remindr/readme.md

-# remindr-api
+# remindr

-This is the project that manages the data for the `remindr` application.
+This is a full-stack web project as the solution of the `remindr` application.

 ## Database layout